Jinsei Shinzaki

 Kensuke Shinzaki (新崎 健介 Shinzaki Kensuke, born December 2, 1966) is a Japanese professional wrestler and professional wrestling executive, better known by his ring name, Jinsei Shinzaki (新崎 人生 Shinzaki Jinsei).
-He is currently signed to the Michinoku Pro Wrestling promotion where he is the promotion's president.
+He is signed to the Michinoku Pro Wrestling promotion where he is the promotion's president.
 He also performs for Michinoku Pro as a wrestler, serving as the sole heavyweight wrestler on the roster.
 Shinzaki is also known for his appearances with other Japanese promotions such as All Japan Pro Wrestling (AJPW), New Japan Pro-Wrestling (NJPW), and Frontier Martial-Arts Wrestling (FMW).
-To American fans, Shinzaki is perhaps most known for his stint in the United States based World Wrestling Federation (WWF) from 1994 to 1996 under the ring name Hakushi (白紙).
+To American fans, Shinzaki is perhaps most known for his stint in the United States–based World Wrestling Federation (WWF) from 1994 to 1996 under the ring name Hakushi (白紙).

 Professional wrestling career

 Universal Lucha Libre (1992–1993)

 A former soccer player, Shinzaki trained in amateur wrestling in high school.
 He first worked as an actor, but he left for professional wrestling after meeting Gran Hamada.
 Shinzaki trained in the Mexican style of lucha libre before debuting in Hamada's promotion Universal Lucha Libre in 1992, wrestling under a mask and the name of Mongolian Yuga.